dongmeic/RTP/data/ReadMe.md

 ##### 4. Combine national register sites from Eugene and SHPO data

 The columns on id, name, address, city, yrbuilt, and geometry are combined from cleaned Eugene and SHPO data.
 The duplicated Eugene data is removed with the same name and geometry.
 The ID columns are *cultural_r* and *resource_1*, the name columns are *historic_n* and *propName*, the yrbuilt columns are *constructi* and *yrBuilt*, from Eugene and SHPO data.
 The id column is kept to track the source data ('Eugene/CL_NR_HistoricSites_July2021.shp' and 'SHPO/HistoricSites-point.shp' in *T:\MPO\RTP\FY20 2045 Update\Data and Resources\Data\ForAppendixF\Historic*).
-The file T:\MPO\RTP\FY20 2045 Update\Data and Resources\Data\ForAppendixF\Historic\NationalRegisterHistoricSitesCLMPO.shp includes the combined national register sites.
+The file T:\MPO\RTP\FY20 2045 Update\Data and Resources\Data\ForAppendixF\Historic\NationalRegisterHistoricSitesCLMPO.shp includes the combined national register sites, from the script [historic_sites.ipynb](https://github.com/dongmeic/RTP/blob/main/data/historic_sites.ipynb), and the file T:\MPO\RTP\FY20 2045 Update\Data and Resources\Data\ForAppendixF\Historic\NationalRegisterHistoricDistrictsCLMPO.shp includes the combined national register districts, from the script [historic_districts.ipynb](https://github.com/dongmeic/RTP/blob/main/data/historic_districts.ipynb).

 #### Historical Districts (polygon)